 Facebook includes this kind of text immediately before and above the "Sign Up" action button that says, "By clicking Sign Up, you agree to our Terms and that you have read our Data Use Policy, including our Cookie Use."

 This is a very good placement and conveniently includes links to many different policies that are relevant to the users signing-up for a Facebook account:

 Slack's placement of this informative text is off to the side and not near the action button (in Slack's case here, it's the "Next" button) that a user must click on to continue setting up a Slack account.

 This placement is the least favored and effective style of informing users that their actions will constitute agreement because it's too easy for a user to not notice this text.

 Mobile apps can, like websites, require a user to tap an "I agree" check box or have an informative text above an action button.
 Both methods can be effective for mobile apps.

-Example from Apple Apple obtains a double agreement from users for their Terms and Conditions by having a pop-up box open on the user's mobile device screen with a clearly marked "Agree" button, and by also asking the user to click another "Agree" button that appears after the user scrolls to the the bottom of the agreement:
+Apple obtains a double agreement from users for their Terms and Conditions by having a pop-up box open on the user's mobile device screen with a clearly marked "Agree" button, and by also asking the user to click another "Agree" button that appears after the user scrolls to the the bottom of the agreement:

 Example from Coinbase

 Whenever a user wants to create an account with Coinbase, a more active method of asking for acceptance over a series of legal agreements is being used by Coinbase.

 This is a simple way to obtain consent from users before they use the mobile app, but without any informative text.
 Current best practices would suggest for a more clear language to be used so that a user knows exactly what she/he is agreeing to (in WhatsApp's case, its WhatsApp's Terms of Service).